-I am delighted that you are interested in applying for the post of Economics teacher at KEGS.
+I am delighted that you are interested in applying for the post of Geography teacher at KEGS.

 KEGS has formed part of the history of Chelmsford since 1551 and I started working here in 2001 before being appointed Head in 2014.
 Throughout my time here, I have always found it a privilege to work with such highly motivated students and staff.
 The examination results achieved by our students make us one of the best performing schools in the country and many leave each year to secure places at top universities, including Oxford and Cambridge.
 Nearly all of our students opt to join our Sixth Form when they reach the end of Year 11.
-Similarly, our staff enjoy the challenges of working here, and we are committed to their welfare, and we thus have a low turnover and do not need to advertise for new teachers very often.
+Similarly, our staff enjoy the challenges of working here so much that we do not need to advertise for new teachers very often and we are, therefore, very excited about this role and the opportunity to welcome someone new to the school.